NFL LEGEND JIM BROWN: HE RAN AGAINST THE WIND!

 AVATUS STONE WAS DOWN BUT NOT OUT IN 1952

-Integration came slowly to Syracuse from Wilmet-Sedat Singh in the 30s to Avatus Stone in the 50s.
+Integration came slowly to Syracuse from Wilmet-Sedat Singh in the 30s to Avatus Stone and Jim Brown in the 50s.
 The Syracuse football team in 1950 was not equal for black players.
-Avatus was not allowed to eat or room with white teammates and the coaching staff forbid him from fraternizing with white co-eds (who he reportedly dated while at school).
-When Stone lashed out against these prohibitions he was labeled as a “troublemaker.”
+Avatus was not allowed to eat or room with white teammates and the coaching staff barred him from fraternizing with white co-eds (who he reportedly dated while at school).
+When Stone lashed out against these prohibitions he was labeled a “troublemaker.”

 Due to untimely injuries, Avatus never reached his full college potential.
 He was drafted by the NFL St. Louis Cardinals in 1953.
 He reported to the Cardinal’s camp and two weeks later disappeared.
 He was found in the Canadian League with the Ottawa Rough Riders.
 It was rumored the Rough Riders gave his mother $2,000 to come to Canada.